 A maternity belt corrects posture, supports abdominal muscles which may have been weakened by your pregnancy and removes pressure from your lower spine and tailbone.

 Pregnancy should be a time of joy and anticipation.
-Unfortunately, it can also bring certain discomforts such as tailbone pain.
+Unfortunately, it can also bring certain discomforts such as tailbone pain pregnancy first trimester and later trimesters.
 When you experience this type of pain, don't let it get you down.
-Remind yourself that your symptoms are perfectly normal.
-We hope the strategies we shared with you today will help make your pregnancy a happy, positive experience.
+Remind yourself that your symptoms are perfectly normal and that there are many strategies you can try to relieve your tailbone discomfort and make your pregnancy a happy, positive experience.

 Dr. Svetlana Parshenkova received her M.D from Kuban State Medical University (KSMU) in 1998 and her Executive MBA from Antwerp Management School in 2012.
 She has served as a Medical Information Manager for a large pharmaceutical company Les Laboratories Servier for over 20 years.
 In her free time she enjoys blogging about health, wellness and orthopedics.